Down You Go: Broadcast history

 Down You Go has been described as "one of the wittiest, most intelligent panel shows on television".
 The popular series was nominated for a "Best Audience Participation, Quiz, or Panel Program" Emmy in 1953.

-When the struggling DuMont network cancelled Down You Go along with most of its other series during the summer of 1955, rival network CBS briefly picked up the series for the summer.
+After Western Union canceled Down You Go on DuMont, the show moved to CBS as the summer replacement for My Favorite Husband in 1955.
+Whitehall Pharmacal and Procter & Gamble were alternate sponsors.
 Host Bergen Evans and some of the panelists stayed for the new version, which aired from June 11 to September 3.
 After twelve days, Down You Go returned to network television, this time on ABC, where it aired until June 4, 1956.

 NBC picked up the program on June 16 and made Down You Go more comedy-oriented, with new host Bill Cullen and a regular celebrity panel of Jayne Mansfield, Jimmy Nelson, Hildy Parks, and Arthur Treacher.
 The series ended on September 8, 1956.